Poisoning of Alexander Litvinenko: Polonium trails

 The third attempt to poison Litvinenko took place at around 5 pm of 1 November in the Millennium Hotel in Grosvenor Square.
 The bus he travelled in to the hotel had no signs of radioactivity – but large amounts had been detected at the hotel.
 Polonium was subsequently found in a fourth-floor room and in a cup in the Pine Bar at the hotel.
 After the Millennium bar, Litvinenko stopped at the office of Boris Berezovsky.
 He used a fax machine, where radioactive contamination was found later.
 At 6 pm, Akhmed Zakayev picked Litvinenko up and brought him home to Muswell Hill.
 The amount of radioactivity left by Litvinenko in the car was so significant that the car was rendered unusable.
 Everything that he touched at home during the next three days was contaminated.
-His family was unable to return to the house even six months later.
+His family was unable to return to the house in safety even six months later.
 His wife tested positive for ingesting polonium, but did not leave a secondary trail behind her.
 This suggested that anyone who left a trail could not have picked up the polonium from Litvinenko (possibly, including Lugovoy and Kovtun).
 The patterns and levels of radioactivity the assassins left behind suggested that Litvinenko ingested polonium, whereas Lugovoy and Kovtun handled it directly.
 The human body dilutes polonium before excreting it in sweat, which results in a reduced radioactivity level.
 There were also traces of Po-210 found at the Hey Jo/Abracadabra bar, Dar Marrakesh restaurant, and Lambeth-Mercedes taxis.

 Besides Litvinenko, only two people left polonium trails: Lugovoy and Kovtun, who were school friends and worked previously for Russian intelligence in the KGB and the GRU, respectively.
 They left more significant traces of polonium than Litvinenko, indicating that they handled the radioactive material directly, and did not ingest it.

 Lugovoy and Kovtun met Litvinenko in the Millennium hotel bar twice, on 1 November (when the poisoning took place), and earlier, on 16 October.
 Trails left by Lugovoy and Kovtun also started on that day.
 It was assumed that their first meeting with Litvinenko was either a rehearsal of the future poisoning, or an unsuccessful attempt at the poisoning.

 Traces left by Lugovoy were also found in the office of Berezovsky that he visited on 31 October, a day before his second meeting with Litvinenko.
 Traces left by Kovtun were found in Hamburg, Germany.
 He left them on his way to London on 28 October.
-The traces were found in passenger jets BA875 and BA873 from Moscow to Heathrow on 25 and 31 October, as well as flights BA872 and BA874 from Heathrow to Moscow on 28 October and 3 November.
+The traces were found in passenger jets BA875 and BA873 from Moscow to Heathrow on 25 and 31 October, as well as flights BA872 and BA874 from Heathrow Airport to Moscow on 28 October and 3 November.